Small vs. Large Bathroom Renovation: Which One Actually Costs More

 How Our Bath Specialists Transform Your Bathroom

 At Bytown Better Bathtubs and Showers, we begin every bathroom renovation by understanding the space, the renovation goals, and the overall needs of the project.
-This helps us plan a design that works well with the layout while maintaining both functionality and long-term durability.
+This helps us plan a design that works well with the layout while keeping both functionality and long-term durability.

 Our renovation process typically includes an initial consultation and inspection, design recommendations suited to the space, careful selection of materials and fixtures, and professional installation of the shower or bathtub system.
 We also place strong focus on the bathroom’s wet area, which requires proper waterproofing and specialized installation since it often represents a large portion of the renovation work.